move2edge/blog-serverless-api-using-terraform/README.md

-# Terraform Serverless Rest API
+# Serverless API on AWS using Terraform

 ## Init terraform